 Always ensure that you understand and invest within your risk tolerance level.

-I will run total return (including dividends and dividend reinvestment) charts from January of 2016 to the end of October 2022.
+I will run total return (including dividends and dividend reinvestment) charts from March of 2015 to the end of September 2023.
 That is based on the inception date of the ETFs available.
-While it is only several years, it is a time period that offers a relevant evaluation as we had a period of growth and then many risks arrived, when the world changed in 2020.
+The portfolios are rebalanced annually.
+While it is only several years, it is a time period that offers a relevant evaluation as we had a period of growth and then many risks arrived; the world changed in 2020.
+We moved through a bear market and a period of higher inflation.

 The core ETF portfolio returns

 Here’s the returns history.
+The period is from March of 2015 to the end of September 2023.
 The charts and tables are courtesy of portfoliovisualizer.com.
 CAGR represents the Compound Annual Growth Rate.
 Stdev is a measure of volatility.
+I can only run 3 portfolios on Portfolio Visualizer, so the Balanced Portfolio with more bonds is not shown in the first chart.

 Tangerine Investments offers managed index-based portfolios.
 They are similar to the above models, though they are mutual funds and have fees (all in) of 1.06%.
 I was an advisor and trainer with Tangerine Investments from 2013 through 2018.

 This gives us a longer look (from 2008 for the Balanced Models).
-The Tangerine Equity Growth Portfolio was lauched in November 2022, while the Tangerine Dividend Portfolio was launched November 2016.
+The Tangerine Equity Growth Portfolio was launched in November 2011, meaning the Equity Growth Portfolio did not start before the recession of 2008.
+The Tangerine Dividend Portfolio was introduced in November 2016.

 Net, net, some solid returns have been available, even for those who invested a lump sum at the worst time over the last 30 years – 2008.
 Of course dollar cost averaging would have boosted your returns as you would have been adding monies during the market downturns.
-You would have been buying on sale.
+You would have been buying stocks as they went on sale.

 You can also go Robo